gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: figurelegend

-    From top to bottom: evolution of the temperature, pressure, and volume of the simulation box as a function of the time during the NPT equilibration.
+    Figure: From top to bottom, evolution of the temperature, pressure, and volume of the simulation box as a function of the time during the NPT equilibration.